-SFPL has fixed average monthly cash balance in bank account and vault of branch at Rs.25, 000.
+SFPL has fixed average monthly cash balance in vault of branch from Rs.25, 000 - Rs.
+75,000 depending upon the size of the branch.
 In order to minimise the cost of liquidity, SFPL has enabled it's system to swap daily excess cash in HO central account or get the excess amount deposited in HO central account.
+Apart from this SFPL has also partnered with the payment banks who provide cash collection service in off banking hours and on holidays.